kubecost/docs/grafana-cloud-integration.md

 --key=<REPLACE-WITH-GRAFANA-PROM-REMOTE-WRITE-API-KEY>
 ```

-## Step 4: Install Kubecost on the cluster:
+## Step 4: Install Kubecost on the cluster

-Install Kubecost on your K8s cluster with Grafana Cloud Prometheus query endpoint and `dbsecret` we created in step 2
+Install Kubecost on your K8s cluster with Grafana Cloud Prometheus query endpoint and `dbsecret` you created in Step 2.

 ```Bash
 helm upgrade -i -n kubecost kubecost kubecost/cost-analyzer \